mlcommons/mlcube/docs/getting-started/mnist.md

 ### Workspace
 The workspace is a directory inside cube (`workspace`) where, by default, input/output file system artifacts are stored.
-The are multiple reasons to have one.
+There are multiple reasons to have one.
 One is to formally have default place for data sets, configuration and log files etc. Having all these parameters in one place makes it simpler to run cubes on remote hosts and then sync results back to users' local machines.